-We all have distinct tastes in all things, cars, house types, clothing, and even our musical appreciations.
-The same applies to how we love our cars; some people love it plain bland, while others love to spice it up.
-Throw in some colors and make it look more aesthetically pleasing.
-That’s why many people love painting murals on their cars.
-So let’s discuss how to paint a mural on your car.
+We all have a variety of distinct tastes in all things — cars, house types, clothing, and even our musical appreciations.
+The same applies to how we love our cars.
+Some people love it plain and bland, while others love to spice it up.

-However, you don’t just art-paint every car.
-There are other things you must know before heading to paint a mural on your vehicle.
+You must know other things before heading to paint a mural on your vehicle.
 Like, what kind of paint should you use in your car?
 How do you airbrush your car?
 We have looked into everything in the segments below.

 What Kind Of Paint Will Stick To A Car?

-The kind of paint that will stick on your car depends on the surface type of your car.
-For example, suppose your vehicle type is fiberglass or plastic, acrylic latex, or poly-based acrylic paint.
+If paint will stick on your car depends on the surface type of your car.
+For example, if your vehicle type is fiberglass or plastic, acrylic latex or poly-based acrylic paint is your best bet.
 If your car has a metallic surface, then enamel paint is ideal for the job.

-If you’re asking how to paint a mural on your car, don’t worry, the process is easy to follow.
-Firstly, you need to get the right tools for the painting task.
-Then follow the steps below to paint your vehicle so that it doesn’t tarnish the beauty of your car.
+To begin, you need to get the right tools for the painting task.
+Then follow the steps below to prep your vehicle so that it doesnt tarnish the beauty of your car.

 Prepare your canvas

-Note not to use cheap tapes as they leave adhesive residues behind, which is very upsetting to remove.
+Note: do not use cheap tapes as they leave adhesive residues behind, which are hard to remove.

 Sculpt your design

 You must be practical while designing the additional objects for your car.
-Sculpt designs of the objects you want to add while noting that the objects shouldn’t cause any form of obstruction or hazard.
+Sculpt designs of the objects you want to add while noting that the objects shouldnt cause any obstruction or hazard.

 Design your artwork

 Before heading out to paint the mural on your car, you should have a design.
-The last thing you want to do is to paint directly from your head onto the car, as this leads to a lot of flaws.
+The last thing you want to do is to paint directly from your head onto the car, which leads to many flaws.

-So, either using a book, pen or digital canvas, draw out a design for your mural on the car.
-Put in all the required details in your drawing, from your car’s shape to the outlines of what you want to draw.
+So, draw a design for your mural on the car using a book, pen, or digital canvas.
+Put in all the required details in your drawing, from your cars shape to the outlines of what you want to draw.

 Afterward, prime your car properly.
-When you’ve successfully done this, choose the set of colors you wish to work with.
-Basically, you can paint a background for the other paintings to cover, decide to use it as the art, or even both.
-Ensure to consider the type of surface for your car while picking a paint.
+When youve done this, choose the set of colors you wish to work with.
+You can paint a background for the other paintings to cover, decide to use it as the art, or even both.
+Ensure to consider the type of surface for your car while picking paint.

 Attach sculpture work

-When you’re done painting your car, and the paint is completely dry, attach the sculpture you have created.
-Please start with the largest parts of them.
-Ensure to make use of heavy-duty adhesive all about the sculptures.
+Start with the largest parts, ensuring the use of heavy-duty adhesive all about the sculptures.
 When you attach any sculpture to your car, allow it to dry for a minimum of 24 hours before moving the car.

-If you have attached any heavier piece, you should secure it with a complementing fastening—heavy duty.
-You can use tools like rivets, welding, and bolts, to keep this (or these) heavy-duty sculpture(s) together.
+If you have attached any heavier pieces, you should secure them with a complementing heavy-duty fastening.
+You can use tools like rivets, welding, and bolts, to keep heavy-duty sculptures together.

 Read Also: How to Remove Chalk Paint?